-Initiatives and Programs Ongoing (O) or New (N) 3.1 Increase public profile of CBT ecosystem research by enhancing communications and facilitating engaging events. Ν 3.2 Complete the self-study in preparation for the UNESCO periodic review.
-N 3.3 Explore the development of a publication on the natural history of the biosphere region, in partnership with other interested organizations.
-N 3.4 Continue to attract and coordinate education and training programs that provide direct community-based access to education opportunities in remote communities, with emphasis on university transfer courses, training in entrepreneurship, and life skills training all to be offered through the West Coast N.E.S.T.
-(Nature.
-Education.
-Sustainability.
-Transformation.)
-N 3.5 Deliver Regional Sustainability Research & Knowledge Symposium (funding dependent).
-N 3.6 Coordinate NEST program in collaboration with partners.
-0 3.7 Support and facilitate monitoring partnerships with universities and communities.
-0 3.8 Continue the implementation of the remote listening station at the Sydney Inlet cabin and share the findings with the Ahousaht community.
-0 3.9 Coordinate the Sydney Inlet Acoustic Refugium Monitoring Project 2020-2023.
-0 3.10 Advance Vital Conversations, with focus on SDGs, climate change, sustainable tourism, etc. 0
+Initiatives and Programs Ongoing (O) or New (N) 3.1 Maintain public profile of CBT ecosystem research through communications and 0 facilitating engaging events.
+3.2 Complete the UNESCO periodic review including submission of the self-study and 0 hosting of independent reviewers.
+3.3 Explore the development of a publication on the natural history of the biosphere N region, in partnership with other interested organizations.

+3.4 Coordinate NEST program including marketing (website, social media, stories, statistics, campaign development), annual report creation, continuing to develop and test financial sustainability options, designing + hosting learning opportunities (online or in-person when possible), staying connected with local and National tourism organizations and Indigenous-led associations to be aware of current programs and initiatives, and communicate opportunities to NEST Regional Partners).
+0 3.5 Deliver Regional Sustainability Research & Knowledge Symposium.
+N 3.6 Support and facilitate research, education and monitoring partnerships with universities and communities.
+0 3.7 Continue the implementation of the remote listening station at the Sydney Inlet cabin and share the findings with the Ahousaht community.
+0 3.8 Coordinate the Sydney Inlet Acoustic Refugium Monitoring Project 2020-2023.
+0 3.9 Advance Vital Conversations, with focus on the SDGs, covid recovery, sustainable tourism, etc. 0 3.10 Calculate and communicate the 2021 Living Wage.
+N 3.11 Develop SDG education programs (create curriculum for youth, university and adult learners).
+N 3.12 Build awareness and local action for the UN SDG targets.
+0 3.13 Building awareness of sustainability science and research being conducted in the CSBR.
+0